PaddlePaddle/PaddleSpeech/docs/source/tts/advanced_usage.md

     ```
     For a module defined in this way, it’s harder for the user to initialize an instance.
 Users have to read the code to check what attributes are used.

-    Also, code in this style tend to be abused by passing a huge config object to initialize every module used in an experiment, thought each module may not need the whole configuration.
+    Also, code in this style tends to be abused by passing a huge config object to initialize every module used in an experiment, though each module may not need the whole configuration.

     We prefer to be explicit.

 2. Define a module as a combination given its components.
-Here is an example for a sequence-to-sequence model.
+Here is an example of a sequence-to-sequence model.
     ```python
     class Seq2Seq(nn.Layer):
         def __init__(self, encoder, decoder):